 18 Delicious Ways to Use Up Leftover Pasta Sauce

 If you've ever put a jar of half-used marinara into the fridge only to find that it's become moldy and gross by the time you go back to use it, you're not alone.
 It happens to me, like, all the time.
-I always intend on using up the extras but I seem to lose track of my jar as it gets buried deeper and deeper in the war zone that is my fridge.
-This means that I'm not only wasting food, but I'm also wasting my hard earned cash, too.
+I always intend on using up the leftover spaghetti sauce but I seem to lose track of my jar as it gets buried deeper and deeper in the war zone that is my fridge.
+This means that I'm not only wasting food, but I'm also wasting my hard-earned cash.

 But I'm turning over a new leaf, guys.
 In an attempt to be less wasteful and more creative in the kitchen, I set out to find some easy and unique ways to use up my extra marinara.
 Whether you find yourself with a few leftover tablespoons or an entire cup, you're sure to find something here you'll want to whip up.
-But before you start scrolling through all the yummy ideas, click over to our exclusive report 40 Best and Worst Pasta Sauces—Ranked!, to ensure the jars in your shopping cart are healthy ones.
+But before you start scrolling through all the yummy ideas, sort through the best and worst pasta sauces to ensure the jars in your shopping cart are healthy ones.
+After, be sure to check out our list of the 100 Easiest Recipes You Can Make.

 Have company coming over for a night of Heads Up and drinks?
 Wow them with a delicious tapenade that only looks complicated to make.
 To make it, combine 1 cup of pasta sauce with a 1/2 cup of chopped Kalamata olives, 1/2 cup of chopped roasted peppers, and a tablespoon of capers.
 Garnish with some chopped parsley and serve with carrots, celery, and crackers.
 Or if you want to get extra fancy, mix the tapenade with some store bought hummus and then smear the concoction onto slices of French bread.
 Top each one with some arugula for a punch of color and peppery flavor.